 If the holder is part of a civil proceeding (like an insurance company secured a judgment against you for damage caused while driving without insurance), a bankruptcy filing will likely restore your driving privileges.
 You are welcome to email me if you have more specific questions.

 Another teen rear ended this 16 year old while she was driving illegal and he has had to pay for everything because he rear ended her.
 A settlement is pending thru insurance even though there was no injury.
 My point is she should not have been on the road at all.
-Shouldn't it be her fault?
-Sort of...
+Shouldn't it be her fault?...
 Read more »

 The intermediate license is a minor traffic offense.
 The person who rear ended the other person is at fault, license or no license, dui or no dui, because that is the direct and proximate cause of the accident.